What is a corporate VPN and why you need one for your business

 Over the past three decades, traditional VPN technologies adapted to the changing corporate computing environment.
 However, the structures baked into the technology at the beginning did not change, which makes legacy VPNs increasingly insecure.

-Since it was developed to link privately-owned networks, VPNs operate within the trust-based paradigm of 1990s-era corporate networking.
+Since it was developed to link privately-owned networks each with a known IP address, VPNs operate within the trust-based paradigm of 1990s-era corporate networking.
 Trusted resources and devices connected to an internal network.
 Security strategies focused on defending the network’s perimeter from outside threats.
-VPN gateways opened pathways through this secure perimeter to let one network connect with another.
+Each VPN connection opened pathways using a variety of tunneling protocols to let one secure network connect with another.

 This approach works well enough when connecting secure networks, but creates inherent security risks when applied to remote access.
 These two very different classes of connections do not face the same threats.
 Yet traditional VPN’s defining paradigm assumes the two are the same.
 Once a remote device is granted access, it has unlimited access to the entire network.